rebecavalverde/help-docs/docs/en/editor/midi-troubleshooting.md

 There are different ways to find the correct driver for your device.
 Often, a CD will be packaged with the MIDI device, containing all the necessary components to run the device, including the drivers.

 If you don't have a CD, no worries!
 You can also find your device driver online.
 The safest place to get it is from the MIDI device manufacturer website.
-You can find a list of the most popular manufacturers website [on this page](/help/en/music-notation-software/midi-drivers.html) with the direct link to the drivers download page for each brand.
+You can find a list of the most popular manufacturer's website [on this page](/help/en/music-notation-software/midi-drivers.html) with the direct link to the driver's download page for each brand.

 With modern devices and systems, the drivers are automatically installed by the system, or replaced by a generic driver, making the driver installation pointless.